orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

 Hot reloading abstract & production code, introduce migrations at every level of the stack; how does this look in the editor.
 Test properly?
-What happens inside loops, are they broken
+What happens inside loops, are they broken, what else is done differently etc..

 ---